Hot Jupiters are asynchronous rotators: Simulated Atmospheres

 \section{Simulated Atmospheres}

 We employ PlaSim-Gen as a general circulation model (GCM) for tidally locked gas giants that simulates their atmospheric dynamics and was adapted for hot Jupiters by considering sufficiently hot atmospheres.
-This model solves meteorological fluid equations on atmospheric pressure levels to evolve temperature, density, and wind velocity fields.
+This model solves meteorological fluid equations on atmospheric pressure levels to evolve temperature and wind velocity as 3-dimensional fields.
 These fields are solved for 1200 planet days until a near equilibrium is found, then we extract an average of the data over the last four days.
 For further model details see \citet{Paradise_2022, Menou2020}, and see \citet{Menou2022} for the specific data used throughout this work.

 Simulated temperature and velocity fields from observed planets HD189733b, HD209458b, and Kepler7b are used to extrapolate other relevant properties for this analysis.
 Note that each field is evaluated as a function of pressure (1 mbar to 100 bar), latitude, and longitude.
-Where relevant, pressure is converted to radial coordinates via the ideal gas law
+Where relevant, hydrostatic equilibrium is used to convert pressure, $p$ to radial coordinates, $r$.
+Substituting pressure for density via the ideal gas law gives

-assuming constant gravitational acceleration, $g$ and mean molecular weight $\mu$.
-Hot Jupiter atmosphere composition is approximately solar \citep{Hansen_2007}.
-We thus adopt $\mu = 2.4$ throughout our analysis.
+where $T$ is the temperature and assuming constant gravitational acceleration $g$, mean molecular weight $\mu$, Boltzmann constant $k$, and mass of hydrogen $m_H$.
+Although there is evidence to suggest that warmer hot Jupiters could be enriched in heavy elements \citep{Thorngren_2016,Welbanks_2019,Edwards_2023}, here for simplicity, we assume that atmospheric composition is approximately solar \citep{Hansen_2007} and adopt $\mu = 2.4$ throughout our analysis.
 Figure \ref{winds} shows the zonal wind in radius coordinates for planet Kepler7b.

-The base radius for the deepest point of the atmosphere is approximated as 1 Jupiter radius.
-We confirmed that modifying this base radius by 10\% has minimal effect on the general conclusions of this paper.
+The base radius for the deepest point of the atmosphere (100 bar) is fixed at 1 Jupiter radius.
+This assumption is crude but has a minor impact on our results relative to other factors such as magnetic field strength.
+We confirmed that modifying this base radius by up to 50\% does not fundamentally impact our general conclusions, but acknowledge that a more consistent treatment should be employed in future work.
 We assume a radiative-convective boundary located at 100 bar for simplicity, although this would need to be computed together with thermal state \citep{Fortney2021}.